How to Write a Warm Thank You Letter for Donations (Samples)

 Thank the donor

-“We are so grateful to have received your contribution of $20 to Children’s Welfare NGO on December 20th, 2021.”
+We are so grateful to have received your contribution of $20 to the Children’s Welfare NGO on December 20th, 2021.

 Tell them the importance of their donation

 It is essential that you specifically address where the donor’s money is going.
-This means you must customize your letters to the amount donated.
-This ensures the donor that they are not receiving a universal donation letter and makes them feel good about the impact of their gift.
+This means you must customize your letters to reflect the amount donated.
+This ensures the donor that they are not receiving a universal letter and makes them feel good about the impact of their gift.
 The donor should feel like their contribution matters, even if it is small.
 Consider what services your organization provides for the amount donated.
 Be sure that it is clear why the service is beneficial or related to your mission.

-For example, you can show importance in statements like
+You can show importance in statements like:

-“Your generous donation of $250 will provide a blood transfusion for a child undergoing cancer treatment.”
+Your generous donation of $250 will provide a blood transfusion for a child undergoing cancer treatment.

 Give them honor

-“your support has led to the construction of a new home for a displaced family,” rather than “our organization has built a new home for a displaced family.”
+Your support has led to the construction of a new home for a displaced family,” rather than “our organization has built a new home for a displaced family.

 Tell them the plans for your organization

-“Thanks to generous contributors like you.
-Our organization plans to plant 100,000 trees in 2022.”
+Thanks to generous contributors like you.
+Our organization plans to plant 100,000 trees in 2022.

 Talk about the benefits your organization got